CarterEdie/effective_viz/README.md

 # effective_viz
-An overview of common data visualization techniques and when to apply them effectively
+An overview of common data visualization techniques and when to apply them effectively.
+Types of plots reviewed -> histogram, rose, scatter, dot, box, and density ridgeline

 Data used for visualizations from: